-Wick's painting and drawing since then, has continued to absorb the cultural riches of her various travels.
-The five years spent living and working in North Asia, primarily in South Korea and China, was invaluable to her development as an artist.
-Immersed in the art and culture of North Asia, she used the opportunity to explore traditional techniques, media and surface and learn about the customs, traditions and storytelling which influence her work today.
+In her graduation year, Wick left Sydney to live in South Korea.
+She spent five years in North Asia, primarily in South Korea and China and found the experience invaluable to her development as an artist.
+Immersed in North Asian art and culture, she used the opportunity to explore traditional techniques, media and surface.
+Respect for culture, history, tradition, storytelling and symbolism continue to influence her work today.